 |Dawn Witherspoon||Pennsylvania State University, USA|

 Manuscripts should be submitted online at http://mc.manuscriptcentral.com/ue.
 Submitting authors and co-authors will create user accounts that will allow them to upload manuscripts, supporting documents and revisions.
 Submitting authors and co-authors will also be able to track the progress of their submissions and take advantage of streamlined communication as the manuscripts complete the peer review process.
 Please note that the turnaround is 4 to 6 months for decisions on original and revised manuscripts.
+All submitted manuscripts will undergo a thorough internal review regarding alignment with our Aims and Scope before being sent for external review.
 Online submissions must adhere to the following submission guidelines:

 Submission Guidelines for Manuscripts to be Reviewed